 Pierce Purcell wished Water Safety Awareness Week every success and appealed to boat users to take time out to check their lifejackets, particularly the automatic type which need checking constantly.

 Cullaun Sailing Club kids club summer sailing courses are starting on June 29th and July 13th.

 To Contact Cullaun Sailing Club, Kilkishen, Co.Clare Phone Maureen (087) 9620499,

 JUNIOR SAILING CAMPS INFORMATION

-The summer sailing courses are starting on June 29 th and July 13th.
+The summer sailing courses are Filling up quickly with first one starting on June 29 th and the second on starting on July 13th.

 The ISA Junior Sailing Summer Camp for children aged 8-17yrs takes place this summer.
 The ISA Junior Sailing Summer Camp (JSSC) is ISA certified training courses run by ISA qualified Instructors who follow the relevant national syllabi, ISA Young Sailors Scheme (YSS) & the ISA Small Boat Sailing Scheme (SBSS) and lots more!

 This summer camp is designed primarily to teach children the life-skill of sailing in a safe, supervised environment.
 Every day from 10.00 am to 4.30 pm, a whole new world of experiences is opened up for them as ISA qualified instructors gently and patiently explain the mysteries of the water and the wind and how best to use them together to command their boat.
 The theory that is taught onshore is put into practise on the water and with that comes knowledge, ability and camaraderie with other children that builds over 2 weeks.